George Hunter Cary: Political career

-Soon after arriving in the colony, Cary began to push for the implementation of the Torrens system.
-A planned debate on the implementation of a traditional land deed system was postponed, probably due to Cary's advocacy.
+Cary pushed for the implementation of the Torrens system.
 An article advocating for the Torrens system was published in the Colonist on 10 June 1859, possibly due to his influence.
-A long period of legislative discussion resulted in the Land Registry Act 1860, which received royal assent the following January and was implemented throughout 1861.
-Cary did not move to implement the system outside of Vancouver Island.
-Only in 1870, four years after the unification of the two colonies, would the Torrens system be implemented across all of British Columbia.

-Portions of the text of the Land Registry Act closely resembled the South Australian Real Property Act; however, as the South Australian version did not receive royal assent until October 1860, the version implemented in Vancouver Island was probably based on an 1858 draft of the act.
-Cary probably obtained a copy of the draft from a local politician with connections to politics in the Australian colonies; the jurist and future premier John Foster McCreight was a likely candidate, as he had previously practised law in Victoria, Australia.
+A long period of legislative discussion resulted in the Land Registry Act 1860, which received royal assent the following January and implemented throughout 1861.
+Portions of the text of the Land Registry Act resembled the South Australian Real Property Act; since the South Australian version received royal assent in October 1860, the version implemented in Vancouver Island was probably based on an 1858 draft.
+Cary probably obtained a copy of the draft from a local politician with connections to politics in the Australian colonies; the jurist John Foster McCreight was a likely candidate, as he had practised law in Victoria, Australia.